-The Statement of Accounts 2023/24 has been prepared on a 'going concern' basis.
+The Statement of Accounts 2024/25 has been prepared on a 'going concern' basis.
 This means the Council considers that it has sufficient financial resources to be able to continue in operation for the foreseeable future.
-The Council has a firmly embedded financial planning process, which includes a rolling four-year MTFS.
+The Council has a firmly embedded financial planning process, which includes the 2024/25 to 2027/28 MTFS.
 This includes the Chief Finance Officer's statement regarding the adequacy of reserves and balances.
 All known events that could impinge on the Council's ability to continue as a going concern are mitigated systematically.
-For example, budget deficits are primarily addressed through a mixed approach of using available reserves and as noted in our MTFS the need to identify new income or savings in future year, not expected to be needed util at least 2026/27.
+For example, budget deficits are primarily addressed through a mixed approach of using available reserves and as noted in our MTFS the need to identify new income or savings in future year, not expected to be needed until at least 2027/28.
 There is an established monthly reporting process the Senior Leadership Team and a quarterly reporting process to Scrutiny to monitor in year financial performance.

-His is supported by a positive cashflow balance at the year end, with no significant cashflow issues in the year as per the graph below, which show cash income, Cash expenditure and cash balances and short term cash investments.
-The cashflow is forecast to stay positive in 2024/25.
+This is supported by a positive cash flow balance at the year end, with no significant cash flow issues in the year as per the graph below, which show cash income, Cash expenditure and cash balances and short term cash investments.
+The cash flow is forecast to stay positive in 2025/26.